lambotpm/pvpguide/Guide.md

 ### WMX - Arms Warrior / Mage / Healer

 With the class balance changes implemented at the start of Legion Season 4, Warrior teams have seen a huge resurgence on the ladder.
 Typically, against this team, the warrior will train one target on your team providing a steady stream of damage until the mage can land a few good Polymorphs and follow up with enough burst damage to land a kill.
 Focus on preventing setups by the mage by having your team interrupt Polymorphs, using the *Premonition* (the old "Shadow Word: Death"/Inquisition) honor talent to break out of as many Polymorphs as possible, and lining all other casts behind pillars as much as possible.

+### Any double melee team with a Demon Hunter

+Demon Hunters are particularly scary during their Metamorphosis cooldown.
+Try to minimize the damage coming out by either Mind Controlling the DH during his burst, or using Rapture with the Strength of Soul talent.

 ## Cooldowns <a name="cooldowns"></a>